s4daniel7/s4daniel7/README.md

 </div>

-<sub>⚙️ Snake animation is generated automatically once a day by a GitHub Action — see setup note at the end of this file.</sub>

 <!-- WakaTime weekly coding breakdown — requires a WakaTime account
      connected via GitHub Actions.
 To enable, remove this comment wrapper